What type of notice will I get from the mover?

 If you cannot personally be there, you may send a representative.
 If you do send a representative, you should be aware that you will be bound by what that representative agrees to on your behalf.

 Do I have to pay before they will unload my truck?

 Yes.
-The driver can demand payment before unloading the truck.
+The mover can demand payment before unloading the truck.

 What form of payment will they expect?

-A legitimate carrier will allow you to make payment in any form that was agreed to in tthe mover’s Bill of Lading (it must match your choice printed on the estimate).
+A legitimate mover will allow you to make payment in any form that was agreed to in tthe mover’s Bill of Lading (it must match your choice printed on the estimate).

 Fraudulent entities will require you to pay in cash or by a certified check.
 The reason is that they do not want you to be able to dispute or cancel the payment once everything is delivered.